rubenrtorrado/GVGAI_GYM/README.md

 - On 2 July 2018, we will release 3 games (G1, G2 and G3) and 2 levels each for training.
 Unknown levels of the same 3 games will be used for validation.
 - Train your agent on the given levels of given games using as much time as you want.

+**The released game are named as:**
+- testgame1
+- testgame2
+- testgame3

 ### Submission

 - Zip your trained agent.